 - The former spouse is entitled to social security benefits.

-Contact Georgia divorce attorney for a free consultation.
+Contact Atlanta Divorce Lawyer for a free consultation.